Elements-Agency/benjaminjyoung/content/artwork/coming-home/index.md

 date: 2025-11-17
 title: Coming Home
 description: A watercolor painting of my dog, Izzy, coming home to me.
-alt: A loyal dog pauses in a sun-bleached field, gazing toward the solitary man resting on a weathered porch in this quiet, contemplative watercolor scene.
+alt: This watercolor painting by Ben Young loyal dog pauses in a sun-bleached field, gazing toward the solitary man resting on a weathered porch in this quiet, contemplative scene.
-author: Benjamin J. Young
+author: Ben Young

 aliases: [/coming-home]
 images: ['painting.jpg']